mautic/user-documentation/docs/contacts/custom_fields.rst

 Creating Custom Fields via a command
 ************************************

-Each new Custom Field for Contacts or Companies adds a new column to the database.
-This operation gets slower with larger instances of Mautic, and it locks the table while it's running, meaning that no changes can be made until the field is created.
-It will also time out the ``HTTP`` request, so that the User Interface will report the column exists, but Contact/Company updates will actually fail, because the column is still missing.
+When you create a new Custom Field for Contacts or Companies in Mautic, the system adds a new column to the database.
+For larger instances of Mautic, this operation can slow down, and the table remains locked while running.
+As a result, you can't make any changes until the system creates the field.
+The ``HTTP`` request may time out, causing the User Interface to report that the column exists even though Contact/Company updates may fail because the column is still missing.

 There is a way around this when you configure the processing of field creation in the background.

 Since :xref:`Mautic 3` there is an option you can set in your ``app/config/local.php`` file: ``'create_custom_field_in_background' => true``,.

-The new Custom Field will be visible in the list of Custom Fields if this option is configured.
-It will be unpublished until a command ``bin/console mautic:custom-field:create-column`` runs.
-This command will create the actual column in the table and publish the field metadata.
+If you configure this option, the new Custom Field becomes visible in the list of Custom Fields.
+The custom field remains unpublished until you run the command ``bin/console mautic:custom-field:create-column``.
+This command creates the actual column in the table and publishes the field metadata.

-This configuration enabled prevents the **http** request timeout because the long-running SQL query creating the new table column is handled in a background task.
+This configuration helps prevent **http** request timeouts because it handles the long-running SQL query to create the new table column as a background task.

-If you run the command only once daily when you know that most of your audience is offline, you can mitigate the table lock issue.
-Therefore, less traffic will go into Mautic, and there is less chance of this being a problem.
+To mitigate the table lock issue, run the command only once daily when you know that most of your audience is offline.
+With less traffic going into Mautic, the chances of encountering a problem are lower.